 As if that weren’t concerning enough, a study conducted at the University of Utah found that couples who fought about money once a week were 30% more likely to get divorced than couples who fought about money once a month.

-It makes sense that you’re worried about how debt will affect your marriage – especially if one person in the relationship has more debt than the other.
-Scrimping and saving to pay off debt can often be stressful, and that can lead to resentment.
+It makes sense that you’re worried about how debt will affect your marriage.
+Especially if one person in the relationship has more debt than the other.
+Scrimping and saving to pay off debt can often be stressful.
+Additionally, that can lead to resentment.
 If you don’t deal with those feelings carefully by talking about them and coming up with a plan, that can cause problems in your relationship.

 Do you really need to repay your debt before walking down the aisle?
 Do you know how to become debt free before getting married?

-Here are four reasons why you might want to repay your debt and how to become debt free before getting married and how to do it.
+Here are four reasons why you might want to repay your debt and how to become debt free before getting married.

 1. Why you should be debt free

-Getting out of debt while planning a wedding may seem like a lot to take on at the same time, but it may be the best thing you ever do.
-After all, you love your fiancé and would do anything for them, and that includes aggressively paying off your student loans so that they won’t have to worry about them.
+Getting out of debt while planning a wedding may seem like a lot to take on at the same time.
+However, it may be the best thing you ever do.
+After all, you love your fiancé and would do anything for them.
+That could include aggressively paying off your student loans so that they won’t have to worry about them.